jon-harper/OmniBox/docs/tour.md

 | Lid           | 1-2 | [Link][28]  |       |
 | Rear Panel    | 1   | [Link][29]  | See [directions](#rear-panel) below. |

 As with trays, the links above are to folders rather than individual `.STL` files.
-Each panel can serve more than one purpose and has a range of choices.
+Panels have a range of supported parts and options.

 There is a blank STEP and Fusion template for each panel category.
-Additionally, all panels have both STEP and Fusion source files.
+Additionally, all panel variations have both STEP and Fusion source files.

 ### Front Panel